zqian50/apcsa_material/classwork/maze/maze.md

   addSE();
 }

 public void addSE() {
 }

-// Recursion will end when there are no more valid directions left to explore from the current position, ensuring that dead ends are reached. public void carveMaze(int row, int col) {
+/* Recursion will end when there are no more valid directions left to explore
-}
+ * from the current position ensuring that dead ends are reached.
+ */
+public void carveMaze(int row, int col) {
+  // base case
+  // if (row, col) is a border, space or it has more than 1 adjacent spot with spaces => return true

+  // recursive case
+  // Change spot at (row, col) to a space
+  // Define an array or ArrayList with directions
+  // For each direction randomly selected => call carveMaze in that direction }
 ```